logisparte/homebrew-packages/docs/README.md

 # homebrew-packages

-logisparte's package index for the [Homebrew](https://brew.sh) package manager
+Our package index for the [Homebrew](https://brew.sh) package manager

 ## License